microsoft/WhatTheHack/057-AzureRouteServer/README.md

 ## Prerequisites

-- Not required but familiarity with Azure Hub and Spoke Topology and Boarder Gateway Protocol is highly desired.
+- Not required but familiarity with Azure Hub and Spoke Topology and Border Gateway Protocol is highly desired.

 ## Contributors